BEST PRICE GUARANTEE

 Experiencing Mexican holidays and traditions on vacation gives you a better taste of the local culture, and when you’re in Puerto Vallarta this fall, you won’t want to miss out on the Day of the Dead traditions.
 The Puerto Vallarta Day of the Dead celebration is two days of bright colors, festive decorations, and sweet treats, a time to remember and honor those who have died.
-While Halloween and Day of the Dead Puerto Vallarta 2020 will have social distancing and preventive measures in place, they’ll still be two of the most iconic Mexican holidays and traditions.

 Halloween in Puerto Vallarta has adopted some of the traditions from the US, including trick-or-treating, and in different neighborhoods, children go door to door asking for treats.
 The main Halloween events are downtown, in the Romantic Zone and on the Malecon boardwalk.
 If you go out to eat, bring a bag of candy, and sit outside where you’ll be able to pass out candy to kids dressed up.
 Many bars and restaurants also have Halloween events and parties, and if you’re staying at an all-inclusive resort, you’ll be treated to themed activities and performances to celebrate Halloween in Puerto Vallarta.

 The festivities don’t end after the Halloween events because the very next day is the Day of the Dead festival.
 In the days leading up to the Puerto Vallarta Day of the Dead celebration, giant catrina statues are set up along the Malecon boardwalk, each with its own unique style and dress.
-Walking along these art displays will help you get in the festive spirit for Day of the Dead Puerto Vallarta 2020.
+Walking along these art displays will help you get in the festive spirit for Day of the Dead in Puerto Vallarta 2022.

 Altars are one of the key Day of the Dead traditions, and while many families set them up in their homes, there are several public displays.
 In Hidalgo Park, you can walk among the different displays of Day of the Dead altars.
 These Day of the Dead altars help families remember their loved ones and celebrate their memories.